Japan must quadruple foreign workers by 2040 to meet growth target - report | Business

 The study assumed Japan would lose more than 10% of its domestic workforce over the next two decades.
 Its population peaked in 2008 and has declined since then because of its low birth rate to about 125 million as of last year.
 The working-age population is shrinking even quicker due to aging.

 The study also took into account the stock of capital, which it assumed would continue to grow at 1% a year thanks to investment in automation technologies.
-The question of foreign workers and immigration in general has long been sensitive in the world's third-largest economy where many people prize ethnic homogeneity.
+Without that, Japan would need 21 million foreign workers in 2040 to meet the growth goal, which was "practically, an impossibility," said a researcher at the symposium.
+The matter of immigration has long been taboo in the world's third-largest economy where many people prize ethnic homogeneity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)